nuuuwan/news_lk3_data/README.md

 De Silva said the aim was to supply good quality fish at a good price to consumers without negatively impacting local fisherman.

 “We will be importing fish from Singapore, through the Ceylon Fisheries Corporation,” De Silva said.
 “This is necessary to meet the consumption needs, especially from hospitals.”

-SriLankans need state permission to import some foods.
-The country has a heavy economic nationalist ideology, partly driven by monetary instability (to save foreign exchange).
 (Colombo/Mar13/2024)

 ◼️